kingdonb/materialize-jekyll/_posts/2019-02-14-release-v2-20-1-postmortem.markdown

-The buried lede is that users can upgrade workflow-v2.20.0 to workflow-v2.20.1 in minikube, and see the new Database upgrade scripts working (or, not working) depending on "which version of `v2.20.0`" you have.
-Folks who are not upgrading clusters on Minikube that have a short lifespan are not likely to notice this bug at all.
+The buried lede is that users can upgrade workflow-v2.20.0 to workflow-v2.20.1 in minikube, and see the new Database upgrade scripts working (or, not working) depending on "which version of `v2.20.0`" you have, and how long you waited after cluster init to perform the upgrade.

+Folks who are not upgrading clusters on Minikube, and have a short cycle, or cluster lifespan, are not likely to notice this bug at all.
 (In fact, that's how we found it!
-This issue was never reported by any users, and **may never have even affected any clusters in the wild before, even once**.)
+In pre-release testing for v2.20.1.
+This issue was never reported by any users, and **may never even have affected any clusters in the wild at all, even once**.)

 The bad chart was unfortunately pushed to charts.teamhephy.com repo and circulated before the issue was identified.
 Properly configured clusters with